Publication Ethics

 Experimental research involving humans must have approval from the relevant ethics committee and adhere to the principles of the Declaration of Helsinki (2013).
 Authors must confirm ethical approval before conducting research, and the ethics committee approval number must be included in the manuscript.

-Participants included in the study must have their privacy protected and should not be identifiable.
-Authors are responsible for anonymizing or processing personally identifiable information (e.g., names, clinical images, videos, personal data, health information) to prevent identification.
+Participants in the study must be protected from identification.
+Authors are responsible for anonymizing or processing personally identifiable information (e.g., names, clinical images, videos, personal data, and health information) to prevent identification.

 Informed Consent

-Authors must secure written informed consent from participants for clinical data or images involving human subjects.
-A copy of this consent must be provided to the editorial team before manuscript review.
+Authors must obtain written informed consent from participants for clinical data or images involving human subjects.
+The editorial team must receive a copy of this consent before reviewing the manuscript.

 Reviewers